 Luzerne County is a major tourist destination.
 The county offers year-round attractions within its borders and along its border to Lackawanna County.
 The county has several locations of its historical society museum, a casino and convention center, an indoor arena for shows and semi-professional hockey, state parks, wineries, golf courses, and hiking.
 At its northern end is an international airport, and just across the county line there is a semi-professional baseball stadium as well as a ski resort and outdoor concert pavilion.
 Between 2014 and 2019, annual tourism revenue increased from \$875 million to \$1.015 billion.
-It is anticipated that there will be a decrease in 2020 and 2021 figures due to COVID-19.
+A decrease in 2020 and 2021 figures is anticipated due to COVID-19.